matushorvath/vm8086/docs/notes.md

 TODO:
  - OK merge read_b and handle_memory_read, write_b and handle_memory_write
- - inline calc_addr_b
+ - OK inline calc_addr_b
  - optimize calc_addr_w, perhaps inline that as well
  - read_location_b and write_location_b should directly call read_memory_b and write_memory_b
- - find a design that avoids searching a list for every byte access
+ - find a design that avoids searching the list of regions for every memory access
     - could use some kind of table (use segment as a key?)
     - could cache last used region registration, so we can reuse it for multiple operations
       - or at least cache it for word-sized operations, currently those get split to two bytes